Yitzhak Suknik: 1939-1942

-When the Z.O.B was formed in July 1942 they had no arms.
-By August they received their first shipment of weapons from the Polish side, five pistols and six hand grenades.
+When the Jewish Combat Organization - aka Z.O.B - was formed in July 1942, they had no weapons.
+In August, they received their first shipment of weapons from the Polish side - five pistols and six hand grenades.
 It did not improve much in the months that followed and more often than not the weapons were in a poor condition and were only partially usable.

 On his own initiative, Yitzhak founded a workshop in the ghetto to prepare hand grenades and to repair small weapons.
 By the end of 1942, he became one of the most important producers of weapons, heading two workshops, whose production reached a significant volume of up to 50 grenades a day.

 He also trained other recruits in the Ghetto in the use of guns, going twice a week to the house of Lotek Rotblat on 44 Muranovska Street to give weapons training.

 The First Armed Resistance - 18 January 1943

-At 07.00 hrs Nazi forces under the command of SS Brigadier General Ferdinand von Sammern-Frankenegg moved into the ghetto to round up 8,000 Jews to be sent to Treblinka, with a further 16,000 for labour camps around Lublin.
+At 07.00 AM, Nazi forces under the command of SS Brigadier General Ferdinand von Sammern-Frankenegg moved into the ghetto to round up 8,000 Jews to be sent to Treblinka, with a further 16,000 Jews to be sent to labour camps around Lublin.

-The Jewish Combat Organisation was able to mobilise five units to the Umschlagplatz.
+The Z.O.B was able to mobilise five units to the Umschlagplatz.
 Suknik was in a Hashomer Hatzair unit in the Central Ghetto commanded by Mordechai Anielewicz.
 They were armed with five revolvers, five grenades, Molotov cocktails, crowbars and clubs.

 The fighters joined the line of hundreds of prisoners concentrated on Mila Street.
 As they reached the corner of Zamenhof and Niska, they attacked, each member of the unit targeting a German soldier.
-Towards the end Anielewicz, surrounded by several gendarmes, was saved by Suknik throwing two grenades at the SS officers who were pursuing him, one grenade killing two Germans whilst the others ran away, allowing Anielewicz to escape.
+Towards the end, Anielewicz, surrounded by several gendarmes, was saved by Suknik throwing two grenades at the SS officers who were pursuing him, one grenade killing two Germans while the others ran away, allowing Anielewicz to escape.

 "The Jewish Fighting Organization led the January self-defense action.
 Key commanders and fighters there included Mordekhai Anielewicz, Zekariah Artszteyn, Margalit Landau, Benjamin Leibgot, Abraham Feiner and Yitzhak Sukenik."

 The Warsaw Ghetto Uprising – April 1943

-The Jewish Combat Organisation (ZOB) organised into three distinct areas: the Central Ghetto, the Brushmakers Workshop area and the Toebbens-Schultz Workshop area.
+The Jewish Combat Organisation - aka Z.O.B - organised into three distinct areas: the Central Ghetto, the Brushmakers Workshop area and the Toebbens-Schultz Workshop area.
 Suknik fought in a combat unit commanded by Mordechai Growas in the Central Ghetto.

-On 21 April the ZOB's HQ at Mila 29 caught fire and had to be evacuated.
-Anielewicz led a group of around twenty fighters towards Nalewki street but decided to spend the night at Mila 17 where they were joined by other fighters.
-Suknik was part of this ZOB group at Mila 17.
-On the 22 April the Germans were positioned in Kupiecka Street, parallel to Mila, while the fighters positioned themselves in a large yard and prepared to ambush the Nazis.
-He was posted just in front of the gate to the yard and shot two of the Germans dead with one bullet.
+On 21 April, the Z.O.B's HQ at Mila 29 caught fire and had to be evacuated.
+Anielewicz led a group of around twenty fighters towards Nalewki street but decided to spend the night at Mila 17, where they were joined by other fighters.
+Suknik was part of this Z.O.B group at Mila 17.
+On 22 April, the Germans were positioned in Kupiecka Street, parallel to Mila, when the fighters positioned themselves in a large yard and prepared to ambush the Nazis.
+Suknik was posted just in front of the gate to the yard and shot two of the Germans dead with one bullet.